Ryan Rogina Identified As Babysitter Killed In Windsor

 WINDSOR, Colo.
 (CBS4) – CBS4 has obtained new information as to what led up to the murder of a babysitter near the small town of Windsor, as the arrest affidavit for Trevor George confirms the storyline first reported by CBS4’s Dillon Thomas.
 In the Weld County Sheriff’s Office arrest report, George was accused of murdering a babysitter and then strangling the young girl who was hiding in the farmhouse.

-The babysitter has been identified by Weld County as 30-year-old Ryan Rogina.
+The babysitter has been identified by Weld County as 30-year-old Ryan Rogina of North Dakota.
 Family members of the young girl say he was a close family friend who offered to watch the young girl while her mother had a night out with friends.
 CBS4 is respecting the wishes of the family to not publicly identify the young girl or the other victims at this time.

 Trevor George, who has been identified as the sole suspect, allegedly shot and killed Rogina in the driveway of the home.
 Victims say Rogina was likely trying to prevent George from stealing his pickup truck at the time of the shooting.